spades1404/OpthaBotDevelopment/README.md

     python main.pyw

 Enjoy!

-*Im working on a batch script that will hopefully do this all for you*

 Now that you've got the program running (hopefully) open the example folder so you have a full walkthrough of what to do.